Inverclyde: Demography

 The average life expectancy for Inverclyde male residents (2013–2015) is 75.4 years, to rank 28th out of the 32 areas in Scotland.
 The average Inverclyde female lives for 80.4 years, to rank 26th out 32.
 There are large health disparities between settlements in Inverclyde with many health indicators being above the Scottish average in certain areas, whilst considerably below in others.

 In 2019, the Inverclyde Council Area was rated as the most deprived in Scotland by the Scottish Index of Multiple Deprivation (SIMD), with Greenock Town Centre the most deprived community.
 (The term "deprivation" refers not only to low income according to the BBC, but may also include "fewer resources and opportunities, for example in health and education".)
 After the announcement, Deputy leader Jim Clocherty said that he hoped that investment money would arrive soon, and that "no part of Scotland wants to be labelled as the 'most deprived'".
 A £3m investment was scheduled for Greenock Town Centre and there was also plan to create a new cruise visitor centre with other investment funds being expected.

+Religion

+Inverclyde is one of only two Scottish council areas where 'no religion' was not the most common response to the question on religious adherence in the latest 2022 census.
+Census figures show that the most common religious denomination in Inverclyde was Roman Catholic, with 30,156 adherents (2011 Census) and 26,224 in the most recent 2022 census.
+Those who described their denomination as Church of Scotland fell to 18,554 in the same period.

+Languages

+The 2022 Scottish Census reported that out of 76,542 residents aged three and over, 22,878 (29.9%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 76,554 residents aged three and over, 660 (0.9%) considered themselves able to speak or read Gaelic.